indeedeng/iwf/README.md

 3. Run the command `git submodule update --remote --merge` to update IDL to the latest commit
 4. Run `make idl-code-gen` to refresh the generated code

-### Run with local Temporal
+### Run with local Temporalite
 1. Run a local Temporalite following the [instruction](https://github.com/temporalio/temporalite).
 If you see error `error setting up schema`, try use command `temporalite start --namespace default -f my_test.db` instead to start.
+Go to http://localhost:8233/ for Temporal WebUI

+### Run with local Temporal server with Search attributes enabled(back by ElasticSearch)
+* WHY: Temporalite doesn't support Search Attributes, which is one of the important features in iWF.
+Go to (=[Temporal-dockercompose](https://github.com/temporalio/docker-compose) to set it up

 ### Run with local Cadence
 TODO